Vijaya Raghava Nayak

-Vijaya Raghava Nayak (also Vijayarāghava Nāyaka, 1590s-1673) was the fourth and last king of Sevappa Nayak's line.
+Vijaya Raghava Nayak (also Vijayarāghava Nāyaka, 1590s–1673) was the fourth and last king of Sevappa Nayak's line.
 He ruled from 1634 to 1673.
 In 1673, Vijaya Raghava Nayak was defeated in battle by the Madurai Nayak king Chokkanatha Nayak who captured and beheaded him.

 Personal life

 Vijaya Raghava Nayak was the eldest son of Raghunatha Nayak.
 He held the titles "Mannaru Dasa" and "Sahitya Raya".
 He ascended the throne in 1634 on the death of his father and predecessor.
+He had son called Sengamaladas who ruled thanjavur under the help of Maratha king Ekoji, then he was chased away from his kingdom.

 Patronage of art and music

 Like his father Raghunatha Nayak, Vijaya Raghava Nayak was also a patron of art and music.
 He composed the Telugu poems Raghunāthābhyudayam and Raghunāthanāyakabhyudayamu in praise of his father.